DavidGudovic/Book-Shop/README.md

 # Book-Shop
-A web store for a fictional Book Shop, made with Laravel, Tailwind and Livewire, for school.
+A web store for a fictional Book Shop for school.
+Built with Laravel, Livewire, Alpine JS.
+Hosted on Heroku.
+While far from perfect, visually and functionally it's a step up from my previous work

 # Unfinished UI - PC